ArcadeAntics/this.path/README.md

 source("/path/to/file.R", chdir = TRUE)
 ```

-This fails when moving throughout files in different directories.
-It
+This fails when moving throughout files in different directories, it
-also fails for executable **R** scripts.
-Additionally, it is sometimes
+fails for executable **R** scripts, and it ignores the simple fact that
-convenient to have the working directory set elsewhere.
-If a script
+it is sometimes convenient to have the working directory set elsewhere.
-needs to call other scripts in the same directory, it could not do so
-without the its own path.

 ### Alternative 5: Source References